limpidchart/lc-api/README.md

 REST API has its swagger spec generated in `./api` directory, and it's available on `0.0.0.0:54012` and that can be configured via `LC_API_HTTP_ADDRESS` environment variable.

+### REST API responses compression

+You can specify the needed compression algorithm in `Accept-Encoding` header.
+Currently only gzip and deflate are supported.
+API will compress its response with the best compression using the specified algorithm.

 ## Installation

 Application needs a running instance of `lc-renderer` on `dns:///localhost:54020` and that can be configured via `LC_API_RENDERER_ADDRESS` environment variable.